 Interstate 235 Iowa

 Interstate 235 forms an urban loop from West Des Moines east to Downtown Des Moines, then north to unincorporated Polk County and Ankeny.
-Interstates 35 and 80 bypass the capital city to the north, but along a suburban route through Clive, Urbandale and by the cities of Grimes and Johnston.
+I-35/80 bypass the capital city to the north, but along a suburban route through Clive, Urbandale and by the cities of Grimes and Johnston.

-Heading east from the merge of Interstates 35 and 80 (West Mixmaster Interchange) through West Des Moines, I-235 travels below grade with six overall lanes and auxiliary lanes to 22nd Street.
+Heading east from the merge of I-35 and I-80 (West Mixmaster Interchange) through West Des Moines, I-235 travels below grade with six overall lanes and auxiliary lanes to 22nd Street.
 Crossing Walnut Creek, the freeway straddles the south city limits of Windsor Heights to Iowa 28 and Des Moines.
 Sound walls line portions of the route east as I-235 expands to eight lanes.

 Staying below grade, Interstate 235 increases to ten lanes in width with auxiliary lanes as it crosses northern reaches of Downtown Des Moines by Mercy Medical Center.
 While approaching the Des Moines River, the freeway reduces to six lanes as it begins the northern turn toward Ankeny.
 The state capitol appears just south of I-235 by Exit 9 with U.S. 65.

-Sound walls again line the freeway right of way northward from Iowa 163 to the return of Interstates 35 and 80.
+Sound walls again line the freeway right of way northward from Iowa 163 to the return of I-35/80.
 Within the East Mixmaster Interchange, the freeway mainline defaults motorists onto I-35 north toward Ames, Mason City and Minneapolis while the original roadway serves movements back west to Johnston and east along I-80 to the Quad Cities.

 An outer loop for Des Moines was constructed from south West Des Moines east around Des Moines to Carlisle, Pleasant Hill and Altoona.
-Completed in 2002, the freeway is designated Iowa 5 along the east-west portion and as part of U.S. 65 from U.S. 69 north to Interstate 80.
+Completed in 2002, the freeway is designated Iowa 5 along the south leg and as part of U.S. 65 from U.S. 69 north to Interstate 80 along the east leg.
 Several communities along the bypass pushed to have the loop designated as an Interstate in 2012.
 Precluding the upgrade however is the use of the route by slow moving farm machinery, as such vehicles are prohibited from using Interstate highways.
 Additionally the freeway is not set with a minimum speed.1 A 2014 story from Iowa Public Radio indicates that more time will be allowed to study the possibility of upgrading the route.2

 The original design of Interstate 235 included roadway splits at Keosauqua (Keo) Way west of the Des Moines River and at University Avenue.
-The separations accommodated left-hand entrance ramps.
+The separations accommodated left entrance ramps.

 The Des Moines City Council voted 5-0 in support of the freeway plan for Interstate 235 in 1957.
 That same year, the Federal Bureau of Public Roads gave final approved to the Iowa Highway Commission to build the route.
 Costs were estimated at $54,763,000 for construction on the first urban freeway project in Iowa.3